My cat scratches the floor before drinking water: some cats have the habit of scratching the floor before drinking or even before eating. Why is that?

-Normally, they are trying to playing with it, and in their play, they knock the water bowl.
-They may not like the water bowl as well; therefore, they keep knocking it out.
+Typically, they try to play with it, and in their play, they knock the water bowl.
+However, they may not like the water bowl; therefore, they keep knocking it out.

 I usually have glass water bowls.
-They are a bit heavier than the plastic one, and also better for their health.
-I also use water fountains since when I did that, my cat stopped knocking the water bowl around.
+They are a bit heavier than the plastic ones, and also better for their health.
+I also use water fountains since my cat stopped knocking the water bowl around when I did that.

 - Do cats like ice in their water?

 It depends on the cat; some cats like the water a bit colder, some drink only from a water fountain, others do not mind any water.
 For example, my cat gets water from water bottles I keep in the fridge in summer and winter.
 I use water bottles at an average temperature.